Deciding to write a book is a bold and always rewarding decision.

 Don’t be fooled by the amount of written content flooding the internet daily and the number of books listed on Amazon Kindle Direct Publishing daily.
 Writing anything well is hard, less a book.

 But you can start by finding the right ideas and presenting them excellently.
-You can create a great outline, set writing goals, and gradually develop a habit that will help you produce a book worth publishing.
+You can create a great outline, set writing goals, and gradually develop a habit that will help you produce a business book worth publishing.

 And in this post, I’ll show you how to use all of these to take your book from an idea to a manuscript.